Here are all the Xbox Game Pass for Android games you can play right now

-Best answer: Project xCloud has been in a testing and preview state for a little while now, but now Microsoft is officially launching cloud gaming with Xbox Game Pass Ultimate.
-The public preview ended on September 11, but starting on September 15, cloud gaming will move to beta status for Ultimate subscribers while Microsoft spins up its resources to meet the incoming demand.
+Best answer: The public preview for Project xCloud ended on Sept.
+11, 2020.
+Now, cloud gaming has moved to beta status for Xbox Game Pass Ultimate subscribers while Microsoft spins up its resources to meet the incoming demand.
 However, if you're a Game Pass Ultimate subscriber, you can download the new Game Pass app from the Play Store, pair up a compatible controller, and get gaming!

-- Get started: Xbox Game Pass Ultimate ($1 for first month, $15/mo after at Microsoft)

 Full cloud gaming with Xbox Game Pass Ultimate list